telegraphic/ttool/README.md

 Tool for converting between astronomical time formats and between timezones.

 This is a simple utility for:
-1) Converting between different time formats (e.g. julian date to UTC),
+1) Converting between different time formats.
+For example, to convert from mjd (modified julian date) to regular ISO date, run `./ttool.py 57000 mjd iso`.
 2) Doing timezone transformations between different cities / locations.
 The tool uses `geopy` to search for the location, and will display the latitude, longitude, and local sidereal time for the location.
+For example, to convert a local time in Sydney Australia to the local time in Berkeley California, run `./ttool.py "2017-08-01 20:00" Sydney Berkeley`.

 ### Converting time formats